Air hockey is a tried and tested arcade game, one that many of us remember from our childhood.

 As you've grown up, and arcade games seem to be a less common sight, you may have invested in an air hockey table of your own.

-Lucky for you, they are not difficult to come by, but there are few key factors to be aware of when looking out for the best air hockey pucks.
+Lucky for you, they're not difficult to come by, but there are few key factors to be aware of when looking out for the best air hockey pucks.

-What is an Air Hockey Puck Made From?
+What Is An Air Hockey Puck Made From?

-This material is popular for pucks due to its scratch resistant properties, its toughness and the fact that is can easily be manufactured in a large variety of colors – not essential, but an added bonus.
+This material is popular for pucks due to its scratch resistant properties, its toughness, and the fact that it can easily be manufactured in a large variety of colors – not essential, but an added bonus.

 The size (along with the weight) will affect how well your puck moves on the table.
 It needs to be just right to glide along the cushion of air created by the table.

 The weight of air hockey pucks come in a large range – anywhere between 6 and 45 grams.
 It may come as no surprise that the larger the puck, the heavier it is.
 Like size, weight depends greatly on the area of the table.